National Honor Society

 Since its inception, the criteria used for membership selection has been crucial to NHS.
 To be eligible, a student must have a cumulative grade of 9.0 or above and already be involved in regular community service.
 Members are then chosen by a teacher committee.
 Since 2010 we have also accepted honorary members, who are students who have an outstanding record of community service.

-“LEER Y CRECER” STUDENT PROJECT DIRECTOR AND HISTORIAN
+“LEER Y CRECER” STUDENT PROJECT DIRECTORS

 NHS AND COMMUNITY SERVICE